• Skip to primary navigation

 Yum

-Slice of healthy cherry oat bake with yogurt topping
+Slice of cherry oat breakfast bake with yogurt topping on a white plate with the full casserole dish in the background.

 Well hello friends!
 Its been a while and so much has changed in my world since my last cranberry sauce post around Thanksgiving time.
 First and foremost, Stella Rose was born a few days later!!!
 We are absolutely OBSESSED with her and I love being a mom.
 She is a chubby little dark haired beauty and couldn’t be more perfect.